apache/echarts-doc/en/option/series/treemap.md

         children: [
             {
                 value: 2323,    // the value of value field, corresponding to area size.
-                                // it could also be array, such as [2323, 43, 55]，in which the first item of array corresponds to the area size.
+                                // it could also be array, such as [2323, 43, 55], in which the first item of array corresponds to the area size.
                                 // array is used for extra visual mapping.
 See details in series-treemp.levels。
                 id: 'someid-1', // id is not something have to be set.
-                                // If some node need to be changed by API，it need id to locate.
+                                // If some node need to be changed by API, it need id to locate.
                 name: 'description of this node', // show the description text in rectangle.
                 children: [...],
                 label: {        // the special label definition of this node(if necessary)